KaoruTeranishi/EncryptedControl/README.md

 **References**
 1. J. Dyer, M. Dyer, and J. Xu, "Practical homomorphic encryption over the integers for secure computation in the cloud," International Journal of Information Security, vol. 18, no. 5, pp. 549-579, 2019.
-1. K. Teranishi, K. Kogiso, and J. Ueda, "Encrypted feedback linearization and motion control for manipulator with somewhat homomorphic encryption," IEEE/ASME International Conference on Advanced Intelligent Mechatronics, 2020. (accepted)
+1. K. Teranishi, K. Kogiso, and J. Ueda, "Encrypted feedback linearization and motion control for manipulator with somewhat homomorphic encryption," IEEE/ASME International Conference on Advanced Intelligent Mechatronics, 2020, pp.613-618.

 # License
 BSD License 2.0